 - Colorado Avalanche Information Center – Another useful tool for avalanche forecasting

-- Crested Butte Mountain Guides – Need to take an avalanche class?
+- Irwin Guides – Need to take an avalanche class?
 Need avalanche training?
 Want to hire a guide to take you to the good stuff?
 These are the guys!
 CBMG also has a range of skills courses – like an introductory course in backcountry skiing or splitboarding all the way to a class where you can perfect your ski mountaineering!

 - Colorado BC – Another valuable resource.
 Best if you want to hire a guide for the Crested Butte backcountry